provablyprivate/documents/reports/week17.md

 * #### Robert

 * #### Adi
-Attended some meeting but spent the majority of my time on finalizing the report.
+Attended some meetings but spent the majority of my time on finalizing the report.

 * #### Fredrik